International Cotton Exposition: Incorporation

 In February 1881, the chamber of commerce proposed and a corporation was organized under the general law, and a charter was obtained from the court.
 The Atlanta incorporators were those above plus R.F.
 Maddox, Benjamin E. Crane, Evan P. Howell, M.C.
 Kiser, Robert J. Lowry, Sidney Root, Campbell Wallace, J.F.
 Cummings, W.P.
 Inman, J.C.
 Peck, L.P.
 Grant, W.A.
 Moore, G.J.
 Foreacre, Richard Peters and E.P.
 Chamberlin.
 Associated with them were citizens of several other counties in Georgia and of the states of Pennsylvania, Maryland, Virginia, North and South Carolina, Alabama, Louisiana, Missouri, Massachusetts, New York, Maine, Rhode Island and of London, England.
 Thus equipped the new enterprise commenced active operations.

 At first it was only contemplated that the exposition should be confined to cotton and all pertaining thereto, in its culture, transportation, manufacture, etc. The capital stock of the corporation was originally fixed at $100,000 in shares of $100.
 As the work advanced, however, and as the country became interested in the subject, it was decided to open its doors for the admission of all products from every section, and the capital stock was therefore to $200,000.
 H.I Kimball was elected chairman of the 25 member executive committee whose mission was to raise the money.

 It was believed if Atlanta subscribed one-third the amount required, other cities interested in the successes of the enterprise would contribute the balance.
 A canvass of the city was made, and in one day the amount proportioned to Atlanta was secured.
 Kimball was authorized to visit Northern cities and endeavor to interest them in the undertaking.
 He visited New York and secured subscriptions to two hundred and fifty-three shares of stock ($25,300); Boston took sixty shares; Baltimore, forty-eight; Norfolk, VA buying twenty-five; Philadelphia, forty-three; Cincinnati, seventy-nine.
 The gratifying result of Kimball's work in the North and the apparent interest manifested by the whole country caused the executive committee to take immediate steps to put the whole work of organizing and conducting the enterprise in hand.
 Kimball was named director-general and CEO.

+In July, the African-American washerwoman went on strike, using the upcoming exposition as leverage.
+After initially opposing the 1881 Atlanta washerwomen strike, the city acquiesced to higher rates of pay.
 The Cotton Expo. was a very strong for the economy of Atlanta.
 It proved to everyone that Georgia was the state of the south.